Camping and cruising through the stunning interior of Portugal delivers a slideshow of natural splendor that offers an alternative to coastal travel.

 Begin with the organic herbal tea company Ervital (in nearby Mezio).
 A recent winner of a Great Taste Award in London, this top-notch local tea producer creates incredible infusions from its list of around 100 different herbs.

-Next up, a superb local museum, the Linen Museum in the rural settlement of Padrão da Légua.
+Next up, is a superb local museum, the Linen Museum in the rural settlement of Padrão da Légua.
 From winnowing to weaving, it lovingly depicts the full process of linen making.

 Continue to the ancient Roman city of Viseu (known as the “Garden City” because of its attractive public gardens) and take a stroll around the National Grao Vasco Museum – home to some of the best works of the sixteenth-century Renaissance painter Vasco Fernandes.

 Proceed to the Molelos potteries.
-An example of regional artisanal heritage at its most vibrant, the tiny community of Molelos counts half-a-dozen potteries (including Artantiga, Oleiria Moderna, Oleira Tradicional, Feitiço da Púcara, and Barraca dos Oleiros).
+An example of regional artisanal heritage at its most vibrant, the tiny community of Molelos counts half a dozen potteries (including Artantiga, Oleiria Moderna, Oleira Tradicional, Feitiço da Púcara, and Barraca dos Oleiros).

 DAY THREE: THE ANCIENT CITY